Temco TT Pinto: Design and development

 The Temco Model 51 had been initially proposed to the US Air Force in response to an Air Force competition for a jet-powered primary trainer, which was won by the Cessna T-37 Tweet.
 The concept behind the Model 51 was an attempt to provide primary training in a jet-powered aircraft.
 The official name for the Model 51 was the Pinto.

-The Pinto was a mid-wing, tricycle landing gear trainer with an enclosed cockpit powered by a single Continental Motors J69-T-9 (license-built Turbomeca Marboré) jet engine.
+The Pinto was a mid-wing, tricycle landing gear trainer with an enclosed cockpit powered by a single Continental Motors J69-T-9 (license-built Turbomeca Marboré) jet engine (920 pounds thrust).
 The aircraft carried no armament.

 The TT-1s were equipped with many of the same features found in operational jets, including ejection seats, liquid oxygen equipment, speed brakes, along with typical flight controls and instrument panels.
 Although the flight characteristics were considered good, the "wave off" capability was rated marginal due to being slightly underpowered.

 After its first flight in 1956, the prototype was sent to the Naval Air Test Center (NATC) Patuxent River to be evaluated alongside the Beech Model 73 Jet Mentor.
 Fourteen of the aircraft, designated TT-1, were produced between 1955 and 1957.
+The plane was used in an initial experiment to try using a jet aircraft as the Navy's introductory primary trainer.
+Its endurance, though, was only about one hour -- insufficient for the training mission.
+The TT-1's performance was deemed inadequate, and after about a year, the program was canceled.

 AJI T-610 Super Pinto

 In 1968, American Jet Industries (AJI) (later to become Gulfstream Aerospace) re-engined a TT-1 Pinto.
 The J69 was replaced with a 2850 lbf General Electric CJ610 (the civil version of the J85).
 The modified aircraft, called the T-610 Super Pinto, flew on 28 June 1968.
 The new engine significantly increased performance, with maximum speed reaching 450 kn, and AJI marketed the aircraft as a light attack aircraft.

-The prototype Super Pinto, together with drawings and production rights, were purchased by the Philippine Air Force, which planned to build the aircraft as the T-610 Cali.
-An incomplete second prototype was shipped to the Philippines where it was completed and flown, however the collapse of the Marcos administration resulted in the shelving of the project.
+The prototype Super Pinto, together with drawings and production rights, was purchased by the Philippine Air Force, which planned to build the aircraft as the T-610 Cali.
+An incomplete second prototype was shipped to the Philippines, where it was completed and flown.
+The collapse of the Marcos administration resulted in the shelving of the project.

-In 1988 a joint venture was announced for a new version of the Super Pinto, called T-100 Super Mustang, to be built by a collaboration between the American Avstar, Inc. and the Chinese Shenyang Aircraft Corporation.
-A prototype powered by a General Electric J85 turbojet was reportedly flight-tested in the United States, however nothing further came of this project.
+In 1988, a joint venture was announced for a new version of the Super Pinto, called T-100 Super Mustang, to be built by a collaboration between the American Avstar, Inc. and the Chinese Shenyang Aircraft Corporation.
+A prototype powered by a General Electric J85 turbojet was reportedly flight-tested in the United States; however, nothing further came of this project.